-If you are planning on showing your horse in an English horse show, you'll need to bake sure you are properly dressed.
-Your presentation is important and you should be wearing the correct clothes to make the best impression on the judge.
+If you are planning on showing your horse in an English horse show, you will need to make sure you are properly dressed.
+The presentation is important.
+Looks can make or break how well you do.
+You should be wearing the correct clothes to make the best impression on the judge.

-Chances are you don't have to go out and buy all new clothing or tack.
+Chances are you do not have to go out and buy all new clothing or tack.
 You may be able to find used items, or even borrow a few things until you decide what you need and want.
-One thing I haven't mentioned in the descriptions below are gloves.
-Unless you want to draw attention to your hands (and you probably don't) your gloves should match your sleeves as much as possible.
+Also, keep in mind that unless you want to draw attention to your hands (and you probably do not) your gloves should match your sleeves as much as possible.

-The hunter world is one English discipline that strays a bit beyond the strictly traditional.
-While the conventional black velvet helmet (ASTM approved) may be worn, jackets and shirts may be a little more creative.
-Something like a brown check jacket with a peach-colored shirt would be appropriate, although it's never wrong to go with hunter green, navy or black jacket with a white shirt.
-Coordinating breeches in tan, fawn, olive, brown or other neutral should be with a belt and field boots.
+In regard to riding clothes, the hunter world is one place where the English discipline relaxes a tad and strays a bit beyond the strictly traditional.
+While the conventional black velvet helmet (American Society for Testing and Materials-approved) may be worn, jackets and shirts may be a little more creative.
+Something like a brown check jacket with a peach-colored shirt would be appropriate, although it is never wrong to go with hunter green, navy, or black jacket with a white shirt.
+Coordinating breeches (or riding pants) may be in tan, fawn, olive, brown, or another neutral.
+You should include a belt and field boots.

-An all-purpose or close contact saddle is appropriate along with a regular English bridle.
-Depending on specific rules, certain types of bits, martingales or nose bands may or may not be used.
+For horse tack, an all-purpose or close contact saddle is appropriate along with a regular English bridle.
+Depending on specific rules, certain types of bits, martingales, or nosebands may or may not be used.

-The dressage ring is very traditional, and each rider will be wearing almost identical clothing with little room for personal touches.
-Your hair should be neatly secured-you want to emphasize the smoothness of your horse's gaits making sure no part of your apparel, including your hair, bounces.
+The dressage ring is very traditional.
+Each rider will be wearing almost identical clothing with little room for personal touches.
+Your hair should be neatly secured.
+During your presentation, you will want to emphasize the smoothness of your horse's gaits making sure no part of your apparel, including your hair, bounces.
 A low bun or hair net is appropriate.
-If your hair is curly, you'll need a fine mesh net to prevent straggling curls from escaping.
-Keep make-up to a minimum.
+If your hair is curly, you will need a fine mesh net to prevent straggling curls from escaping.
+Keep makeup to a minimum.
 Your helmet should be black velvet or covered by a black velvet cover.

 At schooling shows, you can wear subtly checked or modest tweed jackets, although deep navy is acceptable and black is more proper.
-Dressage jackets are rather longer than one sworn in the jumper or hunter ring.
+Dressage jackets are rather longer than those worn in the jumper or hunter ring.
 When you sit on a chair, the hem of your jacket should just rest on the seat when you sit nice and straight.
-Breeches may be fawn, pale beige or white.
-White breeches are the classic color for the dressage ring, but unless you have an entourage of grooms to look after your horse, it's almost impossible to stay clean.
-I'd rather show up in a pair of smudge-hiding beige breeches than dirt marked white ones.
+Riding pants may be fawn, pale beige, or white.
+White breeches are the classic color for the dressage ring, but unless you have an entourage of grooms to look after your horse, it is almost impossible to stay clean.
+It is best to present at a show in a pair of smudge-hiding beige breeches than dirt-marked white ones.

-Your shirt should be white and in very hot weather a tank top can hide beneath your jacket, while a snowy 'dickey' or bib and stock collar shows in front.
+Your shirt should be white.
+In very hot weather a tank top can hide beneath your jacket, while a snowy dickey or bib and stock collar shows in the front.
 A choker collar is also acceptable at low levels.
-Be prepared though if jackets are excused in hot weather.
-You'll want a neat and presentable shirt then.
+Be prepared, though, in case jackets are excused in hot weather.
+In that event, you will want a neat and presentable shirt.
 A stock pin is pinned so it secures the stock tie, and this is the one bit of personalization you can indulge in.
 A fine filigree initial or other subtle design is acceptable.
 You may use stock ties subtly patterned or in very light pastels at the lower levels.

-Boots should be classic dress boots, not field boots with laces as worn in the hunter ring but if that's all you have, they are acceptable at the lowest levels.
+Boots should be classic dress boots, not the field boots with laces that you often see in the hunter ring.
+But, if that is all you have, they are acceptable at the lowest levels.
 Kids can wear jodhpur boots with gaiters.
-Unless the show is very casual, half chaps aren't appropriate.
-Of course, boots should be polished-learn how to spit polish, and make sure all other clothing is clean and pressed.
+Unless the show is very casual, half chaps are not appropriate.
+Of course, boots should be polished.
+Learn how to spit polish and make sure all other clothing is clean and pressed.

-An English bridle and saddle are appropriate, and as you advance in levels, you will want a dressage saddle.
-Your saddle pad should be a square dressage pad, snowy white and spotlessly clean.
+For the horse, an English bridle and saddle are appropriate, and as you advance in levels, you will want a dressage saddle.
+Your saddle pad should be a square dressage pad, snowy white, and spotlessly clean.
 Your horse's mane should be braided and bound with elastics or thread that matches its color.
 Leg wraps are generally not used.